Merkoba/Harambe/README.md

 `admin` defines if a user has admin rights or not.

-`key` is used in upload scripts.
-It should be long and secret.
+`rpm` the amount of requests per minute it can do.

-`max` is the max file size permitted to that user.
+`max_size` is the max file size permitted to that user.

-If `max` is set to 0 it will use the default max file size config.
+If `max_size` is set to 0 it will use the default max file size config.

-If `list` is true the user can view the file list page.
+If `can_list` is true the user can view the file list page.

 `mark` is a string that is appended to urls on uploads from that user.